SkotBotCambo/hcml_course/README.md

 (i.e.: sociotechnical behavior).
-Students of the Human-Centered Machine Learning course will help form a new way of understanding and practicing the application of machine learning through a series of readings, discussions, design and prototyping assignments, and a final project.
+Students of the Human-Centered Machine Learning course will help form a new way of understanding and practicing the application of machine learning through a series of readings, discussions, and a final project.

 ## Introduction